 Conservative leader Pierre Poilievre stated that the Carney Liberals “did not win a majority government through a general election or today’s by-elections.
 Instead, it was won through backroom deals with politicians who betrayed the people who voted for them.

 “While the Prime Minister spent the year on this cynical power grab, he has doubled the deficit, and given Canada the worst grocery prices and housing costs in the G7.
 Liberals expect Canadians to give up, get complacent and go away, so Carney can have total power without any accountability.
 That will not happen.
-Our country and its people are worth fighting for....I will continue to lead that fight every day and in every way in Parliament, across the country and in the next election, when Canadians will reclaim the country we know and love.”
+Our country and its people are worth fighting for....I will continue to lead that fight every day and in every way in Parliament, across the country and in the next election, when Canadians will reclaim the country we know and love.” n